tetrex/wecredit-assignment-bill-payment/readme.md

-check pkg > services

-bills : for bills related logic events : for events related logic

-file names are as api names , bussiness logic is written in comments as there is no class in golang everything is function simple sql querry can do the job for most of the bussiness logic
+Check the `pkg` directory for service implementations.

+- **Bills**: Contains logic related to bills
+- **Events**: Contains logic related to events

+- File names match API names, and business logic is written in comments.
+- Since Go does not have classes, all logic is implemented using functions.
+- A simple SQL query can handle most of the business logic.